-- Students who have the required scores on the ACCUPLACER, SAT, ACT, or GED test that are less than five years old. - 2.
-Students who have a 2.75 high school GPA or higher and a grade of "A," "B," or "C" in English IV and Math IV that are less than five years old.

-- 3. Transient students who submit a completed transient form. - 4.
+- 1. Students who have the required scores on the ACCUPLACER, SAT, ACT, or GED test that are less than five years old. - 2.
+Students who have a 2.75 high school GPA or higher and a grade of "A," "B," or "C" in English IV and math (Algebra II, Elements of College Math, Algebra II with Trigonometry, Pre-Calculus, or Calculus) that are less than five years old. - 3.
+Transient students who submit a completed transient form. - 4.
 Students who enroll as non-credit students (Training for Business and Industry and Continuing Education). - 5.
-Students who successfully completed a college-level English or math course with a "C" or better at a regionally accredited institution as veri fied by official transcripts, faxed transcripts, or student grade reports.
-(Unofficial transcripts or reports are only used for registration purposes All official transcripts must be received before the end of the first term of enrollment.) - 6.
-Students scoring 510 or above on the SAT verbal or a 17 or above on the English component of the ACT are exempt from the ACCUPLACER for English. - 7.
-Students scoring 510 or above on the SAT math or a 17 or above on the math component of the ACT are exempt from the ACCUPLACER for math. - 8.
-Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or college-level math from a regionally accredited institution. - Students who have an associate degree or higher from a regionally accredited institution that demonstrates successful completion of college-level English and/or math courses. - 10.
+Students who successfully completed a college-level English or math course with a "C" or better at a regionally accredited institution as verified by official transcripts, faxed transcripts, or student grade reports.
+(Unofficial transcripts or reports are only used for registration purposes All official transcripts must be received before the end of the first term of enrollment.)

+- 6. Students scoring 510 or above on the SAT verbal or a 17 or above on the English component of the ACT are exempt from the ACCUPLACER for English. - 7.
+Students scoring 510 or above on the SAT math or a 17 or above on the math component of the ACT are exempt from the ACCUPLACER for math - 8.
+Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or college-level math from a regionally accredited institution. - 9.
+Students who have an associate degree or higher from a regionally accredited institution that demonstrates successful completion of college-level English and/or math courses. - 10.
 Students who enroll to audit a course. - 11.
-Students who score 165 or higher on the Mathematical Reasoning or Reasoning Through Language Arts subject tests of the 2014 series GED. - 12.
-Students who are enrolling for personal enrichment purposes only.
+Students who score 165 or higher on the Mathematical Reasoning or Reasoning Through Language Arts of the 2014 series GED.

-During registration, unofficial transcripts, faxed transcripts, or student grade reports will be accepted to determine eligibility for English and math.
-However, official transcripts must be on file before the student can register for a second term.
+During registration, unofficial transcripts, faxed transcripts, or student grade reports will be accepted to determine eligibility for English and math; however, official transcripts must be on file to register for a second term.